 Crate training is critical in our opinion as well as "bell training" for potty training.
 You will have a time that they need to go somewhere for some reason and training them to love their crate is essential.
 All of ours have their own crates and go right in them when called.
 Be consistent in the early days going outside often....let your little one go potty and then wait and let them go again.
 They do NOT know to empty their bladder completely at first.
 I promise they will more than likely go twice.
 This will be frustrating to you if you take them outside and they go potty and then come back in and go potty again.
 Take your time and go often and your baby will be potty trained in a short period of time.
 In our last litter one owner stated that her puppy had only one accident!
 She was very good at consistency.
 We highly suggest "wearing" them if you want success fast.
 This means putting them on a leash and tucking the end of it in your pocket and being with them at every waking moment.
 You will learn their routine and quickly train.
 It is a myth that they cannot be potty trained this early, BUT it is very, very hard.

 Once you take your furbaby home we have a Facebook page for ongoing support and to keep up with other littermates.
 (We are also partnering with BAXTER and Bella - see below - offering an incredible train from home program).
 A Doodle is Heaven to Love is only for owners.
+Please send a friend request to join once you have your puppy home.
 It is a joy to see these babies grow up and share stories..
 We are also there to help with training or behavior challenges.
 There is a wealth of support there from us as well as other owners, many of which have more than one Goldendoodleheaven doodle.